Breaking News! Culture and Strategy Eat Breakfast Together!

 3. Get RID of the ELEPHANTS:

 Have the courage to step into spaces that might raise issues that are challenging.
-In fact, doing this well, with respect for people's opinions and differences will build trust.
+In fact, doing this well, with respect for people’s opinions and differences will build trust.
 People will have a safe environment to test thinking and ideas.
 If there is a culture of fear then discussion on the important issues won’t happen.
-Being able to state what the issues that are holding you back in an objective and non-blaming way creates safety.
+Being able to state what the issues are that are holding you back in an objective and non-blaming way creates safety.
 Taking out the personal and putting in the professional will build a culture of transparency and trust.
 Stop having elephants in the room and start having conversations that address them and find strategies to get around them.

 4. Create a LEARNING FOCUS in teams:

-As a team and an organisation, have as your question mantra: ‘how do we do what we do, better?'
-Organisations that focus on growth as part of their strategy have to create environments and cultures that compel and encourage people to be real learners - driven by that collaborative inquiry mantra.
+As a team and an organisation, have as your question mantra: ‘how do we do what we do, better?’
+Organisations that focus on growth as part of their strategy have to create environments and cultures that compel and encourage people to be real learners – driven by that collaborative inquiry mantra.
 Team collective capacity is built through inquiry based conversations and a growth mindset.
 It takes the learning out of the learning and development department’s hands solely and places it in the hands of the teams themselves, so that problem solving and building collective capacity of the team resides within the team, for the team.
-Expertise is still brought into the team when it’s needed, but the main learning occurs in reflective conversations and actions on the work - cultivating a culture of learning and application.
+Expertise is still brought into the team when it’s needed, but the main learning occurs in reflective conversations and actions on the work – cultivating a culture of learning and application.
+The experts in our teams being learners, not knowers turns the dial from status quo, to forging forward.

 Strategy without culture is like a dry biscuit – it looks like it might sustain you for a while, but after a little nibble no one wants to eat it.